-Beeswild Bee Farms is run by the German Pre-Beekeeper Uwe Rusch and consists of European Honey Bees that are reared from a queen stock in Winter heaven, Florida to help dilute the Africanized traits of our more Florida bee strains.
+Beeswild Bee Farms is run by Mein-House 2017, Inc., managed by the German Pre-Beekeeper Uwe Rusch & consists of European Honey Bees that are reared from a queen stock in Winter heaven, to help dilute the Africanized traits of our more Florida bee strains.

 We are committed to innovative beekeeping.
 We strive to educate the public on the importance of honeybees in our food production and about vital pollination practices.
 Beeswild.com Farms is devoted to green business practices and healthy honeybees.

-Beeswild Bee Farm’s sustainably harvests our local honey from our regionally located beehives during different honey producing seasons.
-All of our beehives are located in small groups on honeybee friendly SW Florida farms and ranches.
-We rely on the stewardship of local farmers, ranchers and landowners who allow us to keep our honeybee hives on their diverse landscapes.
+Beeswild Bee Farms sustainably harvests the honey from our regionally located beehives during different honey-producing seasons.
+All of our beehives are located in small groups on honeybee-friendly SW Florida farms and ranches.
+We rely on the stewardship of local farmers, ranchers, and landowners who allow us to keep our honeybee hives on their diverse landscapes.

 Our unique honey varietals are harvested during different seasons from their respective locations.
 This ensures our floral varietals are true to their unique nectar sources and locally sourced.
 We carefully and sustainably extract each honey varietal in small batches, only taking the excess honey from each hive.
 We are strong believers in healthy beekeeping practices, and honeybee health is our top priority.

-Beeswild Bee honey is raw, 100% pure and contains no additives.
-Our honey is unpasteurized and all natural, in order to maintain the integrity of honey and to preserve the pollens and proteins found in raw honey.
+Beeswild Bee honey is raw, 100% pure, and contains no additives.
+Our honey is raw, unprocessed, unfiltered & unpasteurized, and all-natural, in order to maintain the integrity of honey and to preserve the pollens and proteins found in raw honey.
 Beeswild Bee honey delivers the natural pollens and beneficial elements of the hive directly to you.

 Beeswild Bee Farms prides itself on maintaining healthy bees from safe, local regions.
 We are always in search of new places for our bees to live and thrive.
 Let us know if you’re interested in having Beeswild.com Bees on your property.